 Although the governor has lifted COVID-19 restrictions on gatherings, traveling, and business operations, our top priority is to keep Night Eagle healthy and safe this summer while offering a meaningful camp experience to our participants.
-Because many of our campers are traveling from states that are at various stages of recovery from COVID-19 and may not be fully vaccinated, we ask that you adhere to the following modified pre-camp protocol:
+While Night Eagle is NOT requiring our campers to be vaccinated, because many of our campers are traveling from states that are still at various stages of recovery from COVID-19 and may not be fully vaccinated, we ask that you adhere to the following modified pre-camp protocol:

 PRIOR TO CAMP

 Campers must comply with low-risk, pre-camp behaviors (i.e. avoiding large indoor crowds, wearing face masks when indoors with anyone not in your household) for the 10 days prior to traveling to Vermont

 We are asking all campers to take an at-home rapid antigen test no more than 48 hours before arrival and that you bring proof of a negative result from that rapid antigen test.
 This can be from an at home test and proof can be a result photo on your cell phone.
 If your camper has a positive result or symptoms consistent with Covid-19, we must ask you to delay your arrival until two negative antigen tests are conducted 24 hours apart.
 If you have been exposed to a positive Covid person 48 hours or less before opening day, please call camp to discuss a plan.

 All Families must exercise extreme caution when bringing their sons to camp:

 Travel to camp should be as direct as possible (optimally single day trips).